youngleec/DeepGenerativeModels/README.md

 # Deep Generative Models
-A collection of deep generative models and their implements.
+A collection of deep generative models and their implements in TensorFlow.